-Replication servers are not the same as directory servers.
-However, like directory servers, replication servers use a configuration file, can be configured and monitored online, and can be backed up and restored.
+Replication servers are different from directory servers.
+However, like directory servers, replication servers use a configuration file, and they can be configured, monitored online, backed up, and restored.
 Replication servers are therefore always LDAP servers or JMX servers, even though replication servers do not store directory data.

 When you configure a directory server instance for replication, a replication server is created automatically, unless you specify otherwise.
 The replication server and the directory server can run in the same JVM, or in separate JVMs.

 In a small topology (up to four directory servers) it makes sense to configure each server to function as both a directory server and a replication server.
 In a large topology (more than twenty directory servers) it is advisable to separate the directory server and replication server instances into separate JVMs, and to limit the number of replication servers.